Verified by Legal Research

 Choose Document Type

-Select the lease termination agreement document type
+Select the lease extension agreement document type

 Fill Information